 - Not sharp enough to harm or pierce paws

 Cats have great memories and will not come back to the same place twice if they find it uncomfortable or painful.
-They are designed to inflict pain and not sharp enough to puncture a catspaw.
-If you do put spikes up that are not regulated then you might damage the cat and would technically be breaking the law if you injure a cat.
+Designed to inflict pain and not sharp enough to puncture a catspaw.
+If you do put spikes up that are not regulated, then you might damage the cat and would technically be breaking the law if you injure a cat.

 Are Cat Spikes Safe?

 Shop bought cat spikes are safe to use on your fences and boundary walls.
 But, if you fashion your cat spikes using nails, carpet grippers or glass then you are intentionally causing damage because these types of spikes will harm any cats unfortunate enough to jump on your fence or boundary wall!

 To stay above the law, you “MUST” only use blunt plastic spikes that will only make the cat feel uncomfortable!
 Talk to your neighbours before using cat spikes, especially if you co-own a boundary wall of a fence with your neighbour!